-Want the raw data?
+Members only - want the raw data?

-Want to play with the Disney Dining Plan data that I used for the charts above in a spreadsheet so you can filter and sort to your heart's content?
+Want to play with the Disney Dining Plan data that we used for the charts above in a spreadsheet so you can filter and sort to your heart's content?
 The link to the data is shown below to WDW Prep members who are currently logged in.

 Have a comment or question on using the Disney Dining Plan?
 I'd love to hear your thoughts in the comments.